 New Rule Prohibits Nursing Homes from Resolving Disputes Via Forced Arbitration

-Posted on behalf of The Bell Law Firm, PLLC on Oct 05, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Oct 05, 2016 in Nursing Home Injury or Death

 In the largest regulatory overhaul in two decades, the Centers for Medicare and Medicaid Services issued a new rule last month banning federally-funded nursing homes from using forced arbitration agreements to resolve disputes with residents.